Nakadie/python_projects/Projects/Hospital tool/README.txt

 - SQL upgrade.
 - Ability to list all patients and select from a list.
 - Edit existing patients.
+- Add section for list of existing issues.

 Known issues being worked on:
 - Patients who have the same last name cannot be differentiated.